Renewable & sustainable heating systems

 Fuel cell boilers, also known as combined heat and power (CHP) boilers, produce both electricity and heat in a single process, which is sometimes referred to as co-generation.
 The technology has been around for decades in industrial settings, but it is now also increasingly used in homes.

 Powered by mains gas or LPG, CHP boilers use advanced fuel cell technology to convert hydrogen into energy.
 They rely on an electro-chemical reaction between the elements hydrogen and oxygen.These systems provide heating and hot water, as well as electricity that you can use in your home or sell back to the grid.

 Although CHP boilers use mains gas or LPG, this technology is considered to be low carbon because it is more efficient than burning fuel purely to create heat and getting electricity delivered by the national grid.
 This means that by investing in a fuel cell boiler, you could stand to cut your energy costs and lower your carbon emissions.

-The Domestic Renewable Heat Incentive (RHI) is a government financial incentive scheme set up to encourage the installation and usage of renewable heating technologies in existing homes.
+The boiler upgrade scheme is a government financial incentive scheme set up to encourage the installation and usage of renewable heating technologies in existing homes.

-Many sustainable heating technologies are eligible for the RHI scheme, meaning you could get money towards renewable heating costs in your home.
-Check our handy guide to discover our range of Domestic RHI eligible products.
+Many sustainable heating technologies are eligible, meaning you could get funding towards renewables installation in your home.

 If you would like to discover more about these sustainable heating systems, or any of the other solutions we offer, don’t hesitate to contact our friendly and knowledgeable team.